 It is believed that the first evidence of the manga with the characteristics we know today was through the Oricom Shohatsu (Theater of Shadows).

 These theaters were known for telling legends with puppets in the feudal period.
 Over time these legends were written on rolls of paper and contained illustrations.

-The term manga was used when Hokusai created his collection of humorous stories from diverse subjects and named them as Hokusai Manga that lasted until 1878.
+The term manga was used when Hokusai created his collection of humorous stories on various subjects and called it Hokusai Manga which lasted until 1878.

 After his death around 1850, manga began to become popular among Europeans.

-Then after that the artist and cartoonist Charles Wirgman exerted a strong influence when in 1862 he created the Japan Punch.
-This magazine spoke in ways that satire on Japanese conflicts.
+Then after that the artist and cartoonist Charles Wirgman exerted a strong influence when in 1862 he created Japan Punch.
+This magazine spoke in satirical ways of Japanese conflicts.

-But investing in manga was not something simple, no one would even imagine it would be a success worldwide.
-But the first to invest and believe in manga was Rakuten Kitagawa, he made comic books.
+But investing in manga was not something simple, no one would even imagine it would be a success around the world.
+But the first to invest and believe in manga was Rakuten Kitagawa, he made comics.

 Rakuten Kitagawa's manga was published in 1902 and told the story of two peasants who had to deal with life in the big city.
 This story started the modern manga.